axelarnetwork/axelar-contract-deployments/sui/docs/channel.md

 **Purpose**: The original entity that registered or deployed a token, used for deriving custom token IDs, token linking security, and initiating remote operators.

 **Channel Relationship**:
-- The deployer's `Channel` is used in the deterministic derivation of token IDs for custom tokens
+- The deployer's `Channel` is used to deterministically derive token IDs for custom tokens
 - `Channel` ownership proves deployment authority for linking operations

 **Token ID Derivation**:
-Custom token IDs are derived using the deployer's Channel address:
+Custom token IDs (required for coin linking) are derived using the deployer's `Channel` and provided `salt`:
 ```move
 pub fun custom_token_id(
     chain_name_hash: &Bytes32,